 Forget what you’ve heard – Tumblr isn’t a distant memory of early aughts tween angst.

-This blogging platform doubles as a social network, meaning you can follow your fellow blogging pals and get inspired by the awesome content they create!
+This blogging platform doubles as a social network, meaning you can follow your fellow blogging pals and get inspired by the awesome content they create.
 You can also repost content from other blogs and be reposted by other blogs, meaning more eyes on your content all-around.
-Perfect for those of us looking into blogging as a pass-time and not necessarily as a living.
+Perfect for those of us looking into blogging as a pastime and not necessarily as a career.

-Wix allows you to build unlimited site pages, and comes with a built-in post scheduling tool – great for if you’re going on vacation and want to leave your computer behind without sacrificing your traffic.
-Not to mention, Wix offers a couple of different subscription plans for users, so if you wind up finding yourself with some extra cash to fund your site, you can easily switch over!
+Wix allows you to build unlimited site pages and comes with a built-in post-scheduling tool – great for when you’re going on vacation and want to leave your computer behind without sacrificing page views.
+Not to mention, Wix offers a couple of different subscription plans for users, so if you wind up finding yourself with some extra cash to fund your site, you can easily switch over.

 When it comes to being user-friendly, beginner bloggers go nuts for Weebly’s drag-and-drop capabilities.
 The straightforward editor allows you to pick a basic template, then drag the types of content you want onto your page – anything from social links, text, images, maps, videos, and beyond are just a click away.